 The process of passing a new law in Croatia is called zakonodavni postupak (legislative procedure) as well as postupak donošenja zakona (process of bringing a law).
 Passing new laws is the responsibility of the Croatian parliament, known as Sabor.

 The Sabor can pass a variety of measures, including Ustav (constitution), constitutional law, laws, državni proračun (state budget), decisions, declarations, resolutions, recommendations, charters, and conclusions.

-Passing a law is a detailed process, which must pass through several stages before it can be made into law.
+Passing a law is a detailed process that must pass through several stages before it can be made into law.

-The process for creating a new law or amending an existing law in Croatia starts with a written suggestion, called a “prijedlog zakona”.
+The process of creating a new Croatian law or amending an existing law starts with a written suggestion called prijedlog zakona.